lekhnath/theitalerts/source/_posts/bs-to-ad-date-conversion-and-vice-versa.md

 START_DATE_AD = new Date(1933, 3, 12); //12th of April 1933 which corresponds to one day before START_DATE_BS
 ```

 Next we need to write the method which does the actual conversion, we call it `ad2bs` in our case.
 Give a quick glance at following code snippet, and don't freak out as I am going to tell you whats going in there.
-Treat it like an `unseen passage` given in board examinations and read it roughly not thoroughly at least for now.
+Treat it like an `unseen passage` given in board examinations and read it roughly from top to bottom even if you don't understand it much.

 {% gist 80e60f0988a51cd6e0c055a94682e998 converter.js %}